shawntmeyer/AzureVirtualDesktop/docs/quickStart.md

     ![Deploy Template Spec](images/deployButton.png)

 1. Populate the form with correct values.
-Use the table above or the tool tips for more detailed parameter information
+Use the table above or the tool tips for more detailed parameter information.

     ![AVD Form](images/hostPoolForm.png)